 When a client calls JCCGCI to enroll in the Transportation Program, the application can be processed immediately and the client can begin to schedule rides.
 They can also be referred to other JCCGCI programs or a case worker who can help them obtain additional assistance.
 In areas where JCCGCI offers both homecare and transportation, the two departments work together, so with one call the client can arrange both an aide to accompany them to the doctor, and the ride itself.

-2014 report regarding the need for, and accomplishments of, our highly acclaimed Senior Citizen Transportation program may be viewed here.
+The 2017 report regarding the need for, and accomplishments of, our highly acclaimed Senior Citizen Transportation program may be viewed HERE.

 The Federal Transit Administration/NYSDOT for its contract to provide transportation to seniors residing anywhere in the borough of Brooklyn.